About Make it British

 The Make it British Forum is our annual one-day event that we take around the UK.

-This year the conference is being held in the historical textile town of Huddersfield on Thursday 2nd November.
+This year the conference is being held in the historic textile town of Huddersfield on Thursday 2nd November.

 Huddersfield - 2nd November 2018